JacoboLansac/audits/solo/pinlink-phase1-audit.md

 The likelihood of the attack is low because the attacker would also harm himself as he could not recover the collateral deposited in the attack when renting the tokens.

 However, the running-out-of gas scenario can also happen without any attacker being involved.
 If a particular rentable token is very popular and enough rentees rent it, the array of rentees can also become large enough to halt the three functions above.

+**Impact:**

+The function `returnOnRent()` can still be called for all rentees one by one.
+Even though this will incurr a much higher gas cost, it is a valid solution in the case when there is no malicious attacker growing the array.

 **Recommendation:**